strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 :::warning

 - `strapi import` deletes all existing data, including the database and uploads directory, before importing the backup file.
-- The source and target schemas must match to successfully use `strapi import`, meaning all content types must be identical.
+- The source and destination schemas must match to successfully use `strapi import`, meaning all content types must be identical.
 - Restored data does not include the `Admin users` table, which means that `createdBy` and `updatedBy` are empty in a restored instance.

 :::